Library & FAQs

 Frequently Asked Questions

-Following our February 2024 open houses, easement acquisition will begin in South Dakota.
-On April 15, 2024, we submitted a Facility Permit with the Public Utilities Commission (SD PUC), who will review the application and hold a public hearing before making a decision, which we expect to occur by mid-2025.
+Following our February 2024 open houses, easement acquisition began along the proposed route in South Dakota.
+On April 15, 2024, we submitted a Facility Permit application with the SD PUC, who will review the application and hold a public hearing before making a decision, which we expect to occur by mid-April 2025.

 After all easements have been acquired, construction will occur.
 The new line is tentatively scheduled to be complete in either 2030 or 2031.